All Things Must Pass (Defiance): Reviews

 "All Things Must Pass" received mixed reviews.

 Rowan Kaiser from The A.V.
 Club gave the episode an A rating and commenting on both episodes (All Things Must Pass and I Almost Prayed that aired the same night) said that this was what he wanted from the show and that the last two episodes were better than Defiance has ever been.
 "The potentially complex characterization of the entire season was turned into actual characterization here. [...]
-Meanwhile, the mythology that’s been hovering over the entire season regained its connection to Irisa’s characterization, and gave its apparent world-shattering effects the visual/musical power to justify the supposed threat."

-Katelyn Barnes of Geeks Unleashed rated the episode with 8/10 saying that both episodes worked hand in hand in bring Season Two to a satisfying if convenient close.
-"Altogether, I thought these last two episodes were a much stronger finale than last year’s, and with all the surprising twists and dramatic and dark character growth, matched the overall improvement of Defiance these past few months."

-Michael Ahr from Den of Geek rated the episode with 4/5 saying that the finale of the season "has us hoping for Season 3" and he says that he is duly impressed by the whole second season.
-"While not a flawless ending to season 2, both episodes together had some killer character moments and truly excellent special effects (Bear McCreary’s epic music didn’t hurt either) that left me craving a renewal for Syfy’s flagship series."

-Andrew Santos from With an Accent gave a good review to the episode saying that it was a good one but very somber which served as a much needed breather before the finale.
+Meanwhile, the mythology that’s been hovering over the entire season regained its connection to Irisa’s characterization, and gave its apparent world-shattering effects the visual/musical power to justify the supposed threat."Katelyn Barnes of Geeks Unleashed rated the episode with 8/10 saying that both episodes worked hand in hand bringing Season Two to a satisfying if not convenient close.
+"Altogether, I thought these last two episodes were a much stronger finale than last year’s, and with all the surprising twists and dramatic and dark character growth, matched the overall improvement of Defiance these past few months."Michael Ahr from Den of Geek rated the episode with 4/5 saying that the finale of the season "has us hoping for Season 3" and he says that he is duly impressed by the whole second season.
+"While not a flawless ending to season 2, both episodes together had some killer character moments and truly excellent special effects (Bear McCreary’s epic music didn’t hurt either) that left me craving a renewal for Syfy’s flagship series."Andrew Santos from With an Accent gave a good review to the episode saying that it was a good one but very somber which served as a much needed breather before the finale.

 Billy Grifter of Den of Geek gave a mixed review to the last two episodes saying that the finale was unsatisfying and the show hasn't found its feet.
 About All Things Must Pass, Grifter said that the episode had diversions and weaknesses.